krav maga knife defense

 KNIFE ATTACKS

 You need to have in your arsenal self-defense techniques for all types of attacks.
 Knife attacks refer to a knife in motion; the assailant with a knife in hand is actually in motion and attacking you.
 He is moving towards you with the intent of stabbing you right now.
-He is not talking to you; he is not making any demands.
+He is not talking to you; he is not making any demands; he is not threatening.
 You might have two options; Defend - Fight back, or escape.
 I say you "might" have two options because escape is not always an option; you might be cornered.

 If you do have the option to escape, that is best.
 Police studies have shown that an "orderly retreat" is best.
 What does that mean?
 It means that just turning your back and running may not be the best option.
 It might encourage the assailant to chase after you, it might excite him.
 It is best to find some way to retreat (rather than just run away), use the environment, throw an object; make the escape a little more dignified.
 This will discourage the attacker from pursuing.